abbas-taher/decision-tree-algorithm-example/README.md

 If we drop the last two *maybe* labels and their corresponding records from the dataset we get:

+      #
       >>> entropy_some = calculateEntropy(dataset[:-2])
       >>> print (entropy_some)
       0.9709505944546686

-If we compute Entropy for a single record (drop the other 6 records) we get zero Entropy:
+If we compute Entropy for a any single record (drop all other 6 records) we get zero Entropy value:

       >>> entropy_some = calculateEntropy(dataset[:-6])
       >>> print (entropy_some)
       0.0

-## Part 2: Populating the Ranks Data - Initial Seeds
+## Part 2: Choosing Best Feature to Split

-The code in this part is made of a single line
+In the above we presented how Entropy is calculated for The code in this part is made of a single line

     var ranks = links.mapValues(v => 1.0)    // create the ranks <key,one> RDD from the links <key, Iter> RDD